sawyer-greaves/lab-wiki-test/necessary_skills/Using_Git_with_SSH.md

 The `git` user is an operating system level user.
 The custom Git service that is running on the server is set up such that the `git` operating system user has permission to interact with the Git service only.
-In other words, your GitHub or Bitbucket user is not set up as an operating system level user such that you can log into the server via SSH.
+In other words, your GitHub or Bitbucket account is not set up as an operating system level user such that you can log into the server via SSH.
 Everyone uses the `git` user.
 See [here](https://superuser.com/questions/1268850/why-does-ssh-to-github-require-the-git-user).